Unit 3 - Practice Quiz

 C. A 'sound' argument appeals to logos, while a 'cogent' argument effectively combines logos, ethos, and pathos.

-D. A 'sound' argument is deductive and has true premises, while a 'cogent' argument is inductive, strong, and has true premises.
+D. A 'sound' argument is logically valid, whereas a 'cogent' argument is factually accurate.